marc-jones/phd_thesis/content/02_spring/05_sequence.md

 \begin{figure}[htbp]
 \includegraphics{figuredirectory/37_fd_dimer_heatmap.pdf}
-\caption{\textbf{Heatmap of the dimerization affinity scores computed between BnFD leucine zipper regions.}}{The machine learning algorithm developed by Potapov et al. (2015)\textsuperscript{317} was used to score the dimerization affinity of the leucine zipper regions of the
+\caption{{Heatmap of the dimerization affinity scores computed between BnFD leucine zipper regions.}}{The machine learning algorithm developed by Potapov et al. (2015)\textsuperscript{317} was used to score the dimerization affinity of the leucine zipper regions of the